 Call it habit.
-Call it decades of conventional wisdom pushed by financial advisors and DIY investors.
+Call it decades of conventional wisdom pushed by financial advisors and DIY investors alike.
 Either way, a lot of retirees default to aggregate bond funds.

-It doesn’t really matter whether it’s from Vanguard, iShares, State Street, or Invesco.
-The structure is usually the same.
-You get a broad portfolio of thousands of U.S. Treasuries, mortgage-backed securities, and investment-grade corporate bonds across short-, intermediate-, and long-term maturities, averaging out to an intermediate duration.
-It’s essentially the fixed income equivalent of buying the total U.S. stock market.
-And to be fair, that approach works, and it’s affordable too.
-But it’s not the only way to build a bond allocation.
+It doesn’t really matter whether the fund comes from Vanguard, iShares, State Street, or Invesco.
+The structure is usually the same: a broad portfolio of thousands of U.S. Treasuries, mortgage-backed securities, and investment-grade corporate bonds spread across short-, intermediate-, and long-term maturities, averaging out to an intermediate duration.
+Think of it as the fixed income equivalent of buying the total U.S. stock market.
+That approach works, and it’s affordable.
+But it isn’t the only way to build a bond allocation.

 At a certain point, once you own hundreds or even thousands of bonds, the diversification benefit starts to taper off.
-Especially if your primary goal is income rather than pure capital preservation.
-That’s where aggregate bond funds can fall short because they are heavily weighted toward U.S. Treasuries—often 40% or more of the fund.
-While Treasuries offer safety, they drag down the overall yield.
-By swapping out Treasury exposure for high-quality corporate giants like Microsoft, Apple, or JPMorgan Chase, investors capture a distinct “credit premium.”
+That’s especially true when your primary goal is income rather than pure capital preservation.
+Aggregate bond funds can fall short here because they carry heavy U.S. Treasury exposure, often 40% or more of the fund.
+Treasuries provide safety, but they drag down the overall yield.
+By focusing on high-quality corporate issuers like Microsoft, Apple, or JPMorgan Chase instead, investors can capture what analysts call a distinct “credit premium” on top of the base Treasury rate.

-What often happens next is that retirement investors jump straight from aggregate bonds into much riskier income sources like preferred shares, dividend stocks, or covered call strategies.
+What often happens next is that retirement investors leap straight from aggregate bonds into much riskier income sources: preferred shares, dividend stocks, or covered call strategies.

 What Is VCIT?

 VCIT is a passive, benchmark-tracking ETF, which is typical for Vanguard.
-There’s no active bond picking here.
-The fund simply aims to replicate the Bloomberg U.S. 5–10 Year Corporate Bond Index.
-That means it targets what’s often referred to as the “belly” of the yield curve.
+There’s no active bond picking.
+The fund simply aims to replicate the Bloomberg U.S. 5-10 Year Corporate Bond Index, targeting what traders often call the “belly” of the yield curve.

 In plain terms, this is the middle ground between short-term and long-term bonds.
-Short-term bonds tend to have lower yields but less interest rate risk.
-Long-term bonds offer higher yields but are much more sensitive to rate changes.
-Intermediate bonds aim to strike a balance between the two.
-You can think of it as the Goldilocks zone.
+Short-term bonds carry lower yields but less interest rate risk.
+Long-term bonds offer higher yields but are far more sensitive to rate changes.
+Intermediate bonds aim to strike a balance between the two, occupying the Goldilocks zone of the bond market.

-There is a slight nuance to this yield under the hood.
-Because the fund holds a mix of older corporate bonds issued during ultra-low rate periods (which trade at a discount) and newer bonds with higher coupons, its current distribution yield sits slightly lower than its SEC yield.
-For retirees, this means a portion of the fund’s total return will come from those discount bonds pulling toward par over time, resulting in capital gains rather than pure monthly distributions.
+There is a nuance worth understanding.
+Because the fund holds a mix of older corporate bonds issued during ultra-low rate periods (which trade at a discount) and newer bonds with higher coupons, the distribution yield sits slightly below the SEC yield.
+For retirees, this means a portion of the total return will come from discount bonds pulling toward par value over time, producing capital gains rather than pure monthly income distributions.

 How VCIT Compares to Peers

-To understand where VCIT fits best, it helps to see how it matches up against its closest competitor, the iShares Intermediate-Term Corporate Bond ETF (IGIB), and its broad-market institutional counterpart, the iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD).
+To understand where VCIT fits best, it helps to see how it stacks up against its closest competitor, the iShares Intermediate-Term Corporate Bond ETF (IGIB), and the broader institutional benchmark, the iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD).

 | Fund Feature | Vanguard VCIT | iShares IGIB | iShares LQD |